How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 “Really it’s about educating and monitoring and being transparent,” he says.

 Plus, the plant employs about 900 people and represents a third of NB Power’s total energy mix.
-Lepreau’s ability to kick out energy at around 8 cents per kilowatt hour also helps keep New Brunswick power bills low.
+Point Lepreau’s ability to kick out energy at around 8 cents per kilowatt-hour also helps keep New Brunswick power bills low.

 But still, there are some who are speaking out against the facility’s license renewal.